chantran22/StructureTools_replica/README.md

 **Copy member properties** –  With this tool, to copy assigment section & material from selected one to others --> reduce time for change one by one

-**Copy assigment support** –  With this tool, to copy assigment section & material from selected one to others --> reduce time for change one by one
+**Copy assignment support** –  With this tool, to copy assigment section & material from selected one to others --> reduce time for change one by one

 ![image](https://github.com/user-attachments/assets/0ae870d8-34d9-40dd-8e81-1b4649ffd968)